 Even after following sections 1 through 2, you can add extra levels of obfuscation to make it even harder to trace them back to you.

-Check out my roundup of the best 3 bitcoin blenders for more details.
+Check out this post about my favourite bitcoin blenders for more details.

 Converting to Monero

 You could also convert your bitcoin to monero (XMR).
 It’s the largest and most well-known ‘privacy coin’ which is anonymous and near-untraceable.
 By converting your bitcoin into monero, you’ll make it extremely difficult to trace these funds back to you.

 You can use something like MorphToken or Sideshift.ai to do this.
 These work like Shapeshift or Changelly, but don’t require registration or ID.
 To quickly and easily generate a monero wallet, check out MyMonero.
 You should be able to access it through a Tails installation.

 From here, you’ll then just need to covert it back whenever you want to spend some bitcoin.
 If you’re doing this, make sure you send the funds to a new address (or wallet).
 If you send it back to the same wallet it was originally in, then you’ve defeated the point of these extra steps.

 If you’ve completed all of the steps correctly, it’ll be more difficult for these funds to be traced back to you.

 Honestly?
 A lot of these steps are overkill.

 You’d still be pretty damn anonymous if you bought bitcoin online and then just anonymised it afterwards (following the tips in section 1 and 3).
 The downside of skipping section 2 (i.e., buying bitcoin in cash) is that there will be a paper trail which shows you purchased bitcoin (which then vanished).
 Buying bitcoin with cash leaves no digital breadcrumbs.